Skip to main content

 They provide a structured language for your symptoms, converting feelings of low energy or poor concentration into data that a clinician can assess over time.
 A QoL score is a photograph of your well being at a specific moment.
 By comparing photographs taken before and during a potential therapy, both you and your clinical team can determine if an intervention is truly moving the needle on what matters most, your daily experience of health.

-The decision to initiate or continue growth in adults is profoundly shaped by these metrics.
+The decision to initiate or continue growth hormone therapy in adults is profoundly shaped by these metrics.
 While blood tests can confirm a biochemical deficiency, the numbers on a lab report do not tell the whole story.
 Two individuals with identical lab values may have vastly different experiences of their condition.

 One might be managing reasonably well, while the other finds their personal and professional life significantly impaired.
 Therefore, the choice to intervene is a collaborative one, weighing the objective lab data against the subjective, yet quantified, impact on your life.
 The goal is to restore function and vitality, and QoL metrics are the most reliable compass we have to ensure the treatment is achieving that end.